History of Hamburg: 17th and 18th centuries

 When the Senate commissioned Jan van Valckenborgh to build a second layer to the city's fortifications to protect against the Thirty Years War (1618–1648), Hamburg was also extended by the newly created "New Town" (Neustadt).
 Some of these street names still date from the grid system of roads he introduced.

 In the late 1580s, the first Sephardi Jews arrived—fleeing from Portugal—and built a Portuguese Jewish community in Hamburg.
 In 1610, official lists of the senate counted about 100 Jewish families.
 Lutheran theologians preached against them, especially the "schools of Satan"—meaning the synagogues—and in 1611 the senate had to ask the Lutheran theological faculties of Jena and Frankfort for their opinions.
 The faculties attested to the senate that the Jews should be tolerated in the town as strangers.
-The safety in person were granted; however, several assaults, often triggered by Christian homilies, against individual Jews took place.
+The safety in person was granted; however, several assaults, often triggered by Christian homilies, against individual Jews took place.
 The community was not to be allowed to practise its religion publicly, but small private praying rooms were overlooked.
 Not until 1660 could the first small synagogue be built.

 In 1664 the senate of Hamburg enacted a law to protect the swans of the city.
 Hard punishments would be given if a swan was beaten to death, insulted, shot or eaten.
 A popular belief (omen) is that Hamburg will be free and Hanseatic so long as swans are living on the Alster river.

 In 1712/13, the plague raged in Hamburg and Altona.
 The latter was burned down by a trespassing Swedish army (Altona was not part of Hamburg at the time); Sweden's adversaries retaliated by burning down Wolgast in Swedish Pomerania.

 In 1762 the city was briefly occupied by Danish forces who were trying to raise money to fight a coming war with Russia.